-Student status at RISD is not an unconditional right, but a privilege subject to certain expectations and regulations.
-And a school community depends on the good judgment and considerate behavior of its members.
+Student status at RISD is a privilege subject to certain expectations and regulations.
+A school community depends on the good judgment and considerate behavior of its members.
 RISD encourages artistic and intellectual freedom, but also offers a structured campus environment.
 Most students live in campus residence halls, which are accessible only by authorized ID cards.
 Further details of conduct expectations, attendance and curfew policies are included in the Student Handbook.

 Violations of college policies and regulations may result in such sanctions as a warning, probation or dismissal.
 All policy materials must be read and acknowledged prior to the start of the program.